 I have attempted and failed to negotiate with my landlord to extend my lease without success.
 Can one apply to the Leasehold Valuation Tribunal?
 Can you recommend a Millwall conveyancing firm to represent me?

 Most certainly.
 We are happy to put you in touch with a Millwall conveyancing firm who can help.

-An example of a Freehold Enfranchisement decision for a Millwall property is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case related to 3 flats.
-The number of years remaining on the existing lease(s) was 101.61 years.
+An example of a Freehold Enfranchisement case for a Millwall property is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case was in relation to 3 flats.
+The unexpired residue of the current lease was 101.61 years.

 When it comes to leasehold conveyancing in Millwall what are the most frequent lease defects?